RockinProjex/P4ELEC-RPX/README.md

 and from that, and guessing the AmberELEC guys may not want to support it, due to time and the various projects they are split across, there's also a version for the **BATLEXP G350**.

-I encouraged you to support the AmberELEC developers for their foundational work, and bringing such a stable base to the community to play, work and build uppon.
+I encouraged you to support the AmberELEC developers for their foundational work, and bringing such a stable base to the community to play, work and build upon.